jianjieluo/PCM-Net/README.md

 - [SynthImgCap Dataset](https://jianjieluo.github.io/SynthImgCap/#SynthImgCap) is available.
 - We use [OpenAI-CLIP-Feature](https://github.com/jianjieluo/OpenAI-CLIP-Feature) to extract the visual CLIP features of synthetic images at training and GT real images at inference.
-- META ANNO DATA will be released soon...
+- META ANNO DATA and RELEASED MODELS are released in [Google Driver](https://drive.google.com/drive/folders/1sWlgeDKzKHRuAZAS-OuNWyct2yxE3qWD?usp=drive_link).

 ## Training